Powered by ProofFactor - Social Proof Notifications

 2. A detailed analysis of the effects of bullying on academic performance and cognitive development.

-3. Understanding the complex, multifaceted roles of participants in a group shaming event.
+3. evaluating the complex, multifaceted roles of participants in a group shaming event.

 4. Comparing the effects of cyberbullying to traditional aggression on emotional regulation in teens.